 The Regenerative Symbolism

 This particular ability of the octopus to regenerate is a constant reminder of not losing your essence.
 Moreover, the parts that you give up like addictions are never eliminated permanently.
 The parts which are set aside do shape your personality as you move on in life.
-This is regarded to be a lesson in forgiveness, acceptance, diversity including embracing different facets of life.
+This is regarded to be a lesson in forgiveness (read more about forgiveness and its symbols), acceptance, and diversity including embracing different facets of life.

 Octopus spirit animal